-Even when our youngest readers come out of the gates strong—when they start to put sounds and letters together quickly and accurately, and then move easily from Hop on Pop to The Magic Treehouse in a short time—there is no guarantee that this means long-term success with reading.
+Even when our youngest readers come out of the gates strong—when they start to put sounds and letters together quickly and accurately, and then move easily from Hop on Pop to The Magic Treehouse in a short time—there is no guarantee that this means long-term success with reading, despite of the tabs of progress.
 In fact, it’s risky to think that the hard work of learning to read, and learning to read well, is over—that the job is done.

 Why?
 Because even when children are meeting all their reading benchmarks, there are at least three key reasons why every parent, in partnership with schools, should be keeping tabs on a child’s progress.